Así es la sostenibilidad en Alianza Team | ¡Conócenos!

 Agricultural chain certifications:

-• Sugar (applies only to BredenMaster): Sugar is purchased with an exposure level of 1% of the annual production volume without certification at the time.
+• Sugar(applies only to BredenMaster): Sugar is purchased with an exposure level of 1% of the annual production volume without certification at the moment.

 How do we measure our sustainability performance?